workerholic/workerholic.github.io/_includes/story.md

 With our current naive approach we have the **latency increasing at a rate of 96 hours per day**, along with the **jobs storage space increasing at a rate of 171.34 MB per day**.
 This would make for a very inefficient background job system.

 The challenge for us here is to balance out the enqueuing throughput and the dequeuing throughput.
-Slowing down the enqueuing side is not a viable option because this web application would become unresponsive, waiting for jobs to be enqueued before moving on, so let's focus on increasing the processing throughput.
+Slowing down the enqueuing side is not a viable option because the web application would become unresponsive, waiting for jobs to be enqueued before moving on, so let's focus on increasing the processing throughput.

 #### Concurrency & Threads